VanekPetr/flan-t5-text-classifier/README.md

 ## Evaluation Statistics
 ### AutoModelForSequenceClassification
-Text Classification model which can be found on [HuggingFace](https://huggingface.co/VanekPetr/flan-t5-small-ecommerce-text-classification) is used for the task of text classification.
+Text Classification model can be found on [HuggingFace](https://huggingface.co/VanekPetr/flan-t5-small-ecommerce-text-classification).
 The model is trained on the dataset and evaluated on the test set.
 The evaluation metrics are as follows:
 <p>
   <img width="100%" src="data/evaluation_classification_model.png"></a>
 </p>

-The main **pros** of this model is that together with prediction it outputs the confidence score for each class.
+The main **advantage** of this model is that together with prediction it outputs the confidence score for each class.
 This can be used to filter out the predictions with low confidence.

 ### AutoModelForSeq2Seq
-Text2Text Generation model which can be found on [HuggingFace](https://huggingface.co/VanekPetr/flan-t5-base-ecommerce-text-classification) is used for the task of text classification.
+Text2Text Generation model can be found on [HuggingFace](https://huggingface.co/VanekPetr/flan-t5-base-ecommerce-text-classification).
 The model is trained on the dataset and evaluated on the test set.
 The evaluation metrics are as follows:
 <p>
   <img width="100%" src="data/evaluation.png"></a>
 </p>